-The UniReady enabling program is an alternative entry pathway for Curtin University done on school site at Churchlands Senior High School.
+The UniReady in Schools program is a Tertiary Preparation Program specifically designed for an alternative entry pathway for Curtin University.
+It is timetabled and delivered on school site at Churchlands Senior High School.
 The successful completion of four units provides students with a notional ATAR of 70, plus English competency.
 This provides entry into a range of Curtin University's minimum entry requirement courses.
+Most universities accept the various Tertiary Preparation Programs for university entry.

 - Students will complete 4 units across the year.

-- · Fundamentals of Academic Writing
+- Fundamentals of Academic Writing

 - Foundations of Communication

 - Introduction to Health Sciences

 - Applying Mathematics